- Golden Gate Park Lifesaving Station

 On August 13 and 14, 2002, Diane Nicholson and I met with Mr. George K. Whitney, Jr. at his home in Friday Harbor, Washington.
-Over the course of two days he and I carried out a 3-hour oral history session during which Mr. Whitney answered a number of questions about his family's involvement in the ownership and operations of Playland-At-The Beach, the Cliff House, Sutro Baths, and "Cliff House Properties."
+Over the course of two days he and I carried out a three-hour oral history session during which Mr. Whitney answered a number of questions about his family's involvement in the ownership and operations of Playland-At-The Beach, the Cliff House, Sutro Baths, and "Cliff House Properties."

 Mr. Whitney was born in 1922 in San Francisco and raised in the City.
 During his childhood his father and uncle, George and Leo Whitney respectively, became the managers of a growing complex of seaside attractions that had originally been known at Chutes At The Beach.
 These attractions had always operated as concessionaires until the Whitneys arrived, but during the late 1920s and '30 the brothers purchased most attractions outright and renamed the area Playland At the Beach (sometimes known as Whitney's At the Beach).
 In addition to Playland, the Whitney Brothers operated the nearby "chicken shack" restaurant known as Topsy's Roost, which was located just north of Playland at the foot of Sutro Heights.